 Are you ready to jump-start your medical aesthetics career?
 The U.S. Bureau of Labor Statistics predicts a 16 percent job growth in cosmetic nursing until the year 2024!

+Each course is divided into two sections: didactic (classroom) and clinical hands-on training.
+In the classroom, you will learn about Botox injection techniques, types of facial fillers, facial anatomy, patient care and more.
 During hands-on training, you will watch comprehensive Botox and dermal filler demonstrations and have the opportunity to administer these cosmetic treatments yourself!

-By the end of your course, you will feel comfortable and confident performing some of the most popular cosmetic injectables, including Botox, dermal fillers, Kybella, Platelet-Rich Plasma (PRP) and more!
+By the end of your course, you will feel comfortable and confident performing some of the most popular cosmetic injectables, including Botox, dermal fillers, Kybella, platelet-rich plasma (PRP) and more!